-The operation of the short arm jig remains consistent with the traditional McMinn alignment jig as described earlier in this surgical technique.
+The operation of the short arm jig remains consistent with the traditional McMinn alignment jig as described earlier in this BHR° Surgical Technique .

 On correct positioning of the long guide wire the alignment guide assembly is released from the femur by first removing the collared pin.